zeljkot/presentations/swagger/PITCHME.md

 Note:
 How it worked out for Ivan and me.
+Try Swagger in your existing project!

 ---

-# Try Swagger in your existing project!
+name: agenda
+class: middle, center

 Thank you!